programmerq/letsalltrydocker/handout.md

     $ docker run -i -t ubuntu /bin/bash -l root@bd84701e04a3:/#

+The `-i` attaches standard input, and `-t` allocates a pseudo-tty, which the `bash` process expects for interactive sessions.

 You can do stuff.
 Try some different commands:

     # ps faux